Ahsan-Ullah1871/Framer-motion/README.md

 		animate={{ opacity: 1 }}
 		exit={{ opacity: 0 }}
 	>
-		This is a Farmer Motion component.
+		This is a Framer  Motion component.
 	</motion.div>
 );
 ```